stlab/better-code/better-code/src/chapter-3-errors.md

 processes that “vote” on results.
 In any case, the loser needs to be terminated to flush any corrupted program state.

-As terrible as that outcome may be, it's better than the alternative.
-Recovery code is almost never exercised or tested and thus is likely wrong, and the consequences of a botched recovery attempt can be worse than termination.
+As terrible as sudden termination may be, it's better than the alternative.
+Attempting to recover means adding code, and recovery code is almost never exercised or tested and thus is likely wrong, and the consequences of a botched recovery attempt can be worse than termination.
 To no advantage, most recovery code obscures the rest of the code and adds needless tests, which hurts performance.
 Continuing to run after a bug is detected also hurts our ability to fix the bug.
 When a bug is detected, before any further state changes, we want to immediately capture as much information as possible that could assist in diagnosis.
 In development that typically means dropping into a debugger, and in deployed code that might mean producing a crash log or core dump.
 If deployed code continues to run, the bug is obscured and—even if automatically reported—will likely be de-prioritized until it is less fresh and thus harder to address.
 Worse, it can result in *multiple* symptoms that will be reported as separate higher-priority bugs whose root cause could have been addressed once.

 ## How to Handle Bugs